Remembering Fulham’s incredible journey to the 2010 Europa League final

 Fulham were now on the brink of knocking Juventus out and creating one of the biggest upsets in the history of European football.

 With eight minutes remaining and the game heading into extra time, Dempsey picked up the ball on the edge of the area as the Juventus defenders backed off.
-The American then dinked a delightful chip which sailed over the helpless Chimenti and sparked delirium from the home crowd.
+The American then dinked a delightful chip that sailed over the helpless Chimenti and sparked delirium from the home crowd.

 His incredible strike sealed the famous victory and it was a fitting finale to the most extraordinary game while the celebrations carried on long into the night.